Junior School Curriculum

 As well as Mathematics and Science being taught as individual disciplines, the Junior School prides itself on being at the cutting edge of STEM education, where students are asked to engage in integrated activities of Science Technology Engineering and Mathematics.
 Junior School staff have received continuous professional development in this area and this knowledge is constantly being passed on to students through a number of engaging and innovative activities that include the use of coding, robotics and engineering knowledge.

-In Year 4, students are able to choose to continue with their stringed instrument or class choir, as well as classroom music.
+In Year 4, students are able to choose to continue with their stringed instrument or class choir, as well as classroom music where they study Indigenous music, Asian folk songs and take part in a special ‘Memories’ project with the residents of Kalyra Aged Care Facility at Belair.

 Students at Year 5 level take part in the Band program.
-This program provides all Year 5 students with specialist instruction in flute, clarinet, trumpet, trombone, saxophone or percussion.
+This program provides all Year 5 students with specialist instruction in flute, clarinet, trumpet, trombone and saxophone.
 The classes are held once a week and are also complemented by a weekly choral session as part of year level choir.

 Physical Education at St John’s Grammar aims to develop a positive attitude towards physical activity.
 All students participate in weekly sessions with the specialist Physical Education Teacher.
 A wide range of physical activities is used to assist in the students’ physical and social development with a major emphasis on sportsmanship and positive lifestyle attitudes.
 As we are situated on the edge of Belair National Park, we are able to regularly utilise the beautiful surroundings for our cross country running program and have use of the ovals and tennis courts.